How to Be More than a Logo: An Unexpected Case Study in Rising Above Rainbow-Washing

 2023’s Pride Month is almost over, and it should be no surprise that it’s seen its share of brand-related controversy.
 That controversy’s gone in some unusual directions this year, not the least of which came when the Texas Family Project tweeted “We take no pleasure in reporting that @CrackerBarrel has fallen.”

-Back?
-OK cool.
 So…what caused this panicked announcement about one of the pillars of Southern chain cuisine?
-This tweet:
+This post:

 As it turns out, Cracker Barrel “caved to the mob” some time ago.
 But have they gone beyond empty symbolism?
 Let’s look at a few pointers and see.